Martin Smith (Royal Marines officer)

 Major General Martin Linn Smith, (born 30 July 1962) is a former senior Royal Marines officer who served as Commandant General Royal Marines from 2014 to 2016.
 He was previously commander of 3 Commando Brigade, and before that Commanding Officer of 30 Commando Information Exploitation Group and Deputy Commander of 3 Commando Brigade.
-Smith is currently a non-executive adviser of Texo Group.
+Smith is currently the Managing Director of CyberPrism.

 Early life

 Smith was born on 30 July 1962 in Pembury, Kent, England.
 He was educated at Sevenoaks School, a private school in Sevenoaks, Kent: originally an all-boys school, it became co-educational when girls were admitted from 1976.
 He studied zoology at the University of Bristol, graduating with a Bachelor of Science (BSc) degree.